LuisMSuarez/Steganography/README.md

 | 1  | 245 (1111 0101)| 222 (1101 1110)| 179 (1011 0011)|
 | 2  | 250 (1111 1010)| 128 (1000 0000)| 114 (1110 0010)|

+Suppose we want to encode the message "Hello world" into the above bitmap.
-The letter 'H' in ASCII has the following binary value: 0100 1000
+The first letter/byte in the message 'H' in ASCII has the following binary value: 0100 1000

 Assuming we encode 3 bits into each RGB pixel, the resulting 'shifted' pixels would be as shown in the table below, where the convention is:
 1. Input bits are encoded from LSB to MSB